perellonieto/slides_flach/2023_nightingale/MD/All.md

 ![https://pullpatch.com/products/ladies-mansplaining-is-short-for-man-explaining-removable-patch](img/mansplaining.jpg)<!-- .element align="right" height="35%" width="35%" -->

-"If someone perceives my responses as mansplaining, I apologize and encourage them to provide specific feedback on how I can improve and be more respectful in my interactions." (chatGPT)
+"If someone perceives my responses as mansplaining, I apologize and encourage them to provide specific feedback on how I can improve and be more respectful in my interactions."
+(ChatGPT)

 ### Detour: "computer" chess